 The system supports TCP/IP communication.
-This allows direct control of the system by a Windows computer via a cross-over cable between Ethernet ports of the CombiFlash Rf system and the computer.
+This allows direct control of the system by a Windows computer between Ethernet ports of the CombiFlash Rf system and the computer.
 The Windows computer must have Microsoft Internet Explorer 6 or newer.

 TCP/IP communication also allows remote control of the system via an established network.
 Remote controlling devices on the network can be a Windows PC or an Apple mobile digital device (iPod Touch, iPhone, and iPad).